RussOakham/wanderlust-recipes/testing.md

 - Favourite Form Submission - AJAX

-   As default, using the method 'POST' to save information to the database, would cause the browser pages to reload.
+   By default, using the method 'POST' to save information to the database, would cause the browser pages to reload.
 This is not the best user experience for interactions such as favouriting or rating a viewed recipe, as it would interrupt the viewing experience.
    An improved experience would be to save this information to the database, without reloading the page.

    To accomplish this I incorporated JavaScript AJAX form submission into the application.

-   Below is the is the jQuery script I used to create general AJAX submissions from HTML form data.
+   Below is the jQuery script I used to create general AJAX submissions from HTML form data.

-   I used [this](https://www.digitalocean.com/community/tutorials/submitting-ajax-forms-with-jquery) guide from digital ocean and [this](https://github.com/seanyoung247/Plum/blob/main/static/js/script.js) application created by Sean Young, to help create the script and adapt it to json format for submission to MongoDB.
+   I used [this](https://www.digitalocean.com/community/tutorials/submitting-ajax-forms-with-jquery) guide from Digital Ocean and [this](https://github.com/seanyoung247/Plum/blob/main/static/js/script.js) application created by Sean Young, to help create the script and adapt it to JSON format for submission to MongoDB.

    <details>
    <summary>General AJAX form submission script</summary>